 Self-care for the Christmas Period

-Christmas has been quietly approaching since the cards and decorations decked out the department stores at the end of September.
-Now with just weeks to go, the pressure is rising to a crescendo to create the magical, idealised Christmas with individually thought-out presents, beautifully decorated houses, joyful families and the hopes of a few snowflakes too.
+With just weeks to go until Christmas, the pressure is rising to a crescendo to create the magical, idealised Christmas with individually thought-out presents, beautifully decorated houses, joyful families and the hopes of a few snowflakes too.
+This might be felt especially acutely given our experience of Christmas in 2020.

 Although Christmas can bring happiness and sparkle, it is also a time when your wellbeing can be seriously affected.
 Stress, loneliness, eating difficulties, low mood and relationship issues can all be exacerbated around this period.
 Being aware of this and then prioritising your wellbeing over the next month could bring a smoother and happier ride for you and your loved ones.